oroinc/documentation/admin_guide/app_look_feel/display_settings.rst

 |

+.. _doc-configuration-display-settings:

 Data Grid Settings
 ------------------

-Data Grid settings define different options used to display all the :ref:`entity records grids <user-guide-ui-components-grids>` in the UI.
+Data Grid settings define different options used to display all the :ref:`entity records grids <doc-grids>` in the UI.

 |